From Waterbeds to a Diversified Product Line

 After the introduction of home bedroom adjustable airbeds by Comfortaire in 1981, Denny Boyd saw that they would take market share from waterbeds.
 He designed his own airbeds.
 Boyd Sleep has its own Night Air brand, and also makes airbeds for Thomasvill Furniture.

 The original adjustable airbeds had one air chamber for the entire bed.
 Then came dual selection, with separate controls for right and left sides in a two sleeper bed (such as Queen and King sizes).
 Now Boyd Sleep airbeds have a choice of two or six chambers (one or three in single-sleeper sizes).
-As of now, Boyd and Air-Pedic are the only top-rated manufacturers of 6-chamber airbeds.
+As of now, Boyd Sleep and Air-Pedic are the only top-rated manufacturers of 6-chamber airbeds.

 1It was only natural for Boyd Specialty Sleep to begin making memory foam mattresses.
 The visco-elastic foam was introduced to the bedding market in 1991 by Tempur-Pedic, which has become the standard for this type of bed.
 Boyd Sleep uses memory foam not only in memory foam mattresses, but in comfort layers of waterbeds (especially softside waterbeds and topsides for hardside waterbeds), airbeds, and now hybrid innerspring mattresses.
 It is also used in combination with latex in some models.